episerver/cms-visual-builder-hello-world/README.md

 ## A detailed process of creating this sample Hello World app

-If you would like to build this site from scratch then please find the instructions below:
+All parts of this repository are described step by step so if you prefer to build stuff yourself then please find the instructions below.

 ### Prerequisites